yangcao77/lab2-caoyang2/README.md

     -   Coloring: `color, background, ...`

     Tips:
     - You may find the [w3schools tutorial](http://www.w3schools.com/css/css_rwd_mediaqueries.asp) useful.
-Especially look at the css file in [Try it yourself](http://www.w3schools.com/css/tryit.asp?filename=tryresponsive_col-s).
+Especially look at the CSS file in [Try it yourself](http://www.w3schools.com/css/tryit.asp?filename=tryresponsive_col-s).
 This example is more complicated than what we are asking you to do, so you don't need to add so many classes to your elements, you can often simply style the elements themselves.
     - You are welcome to choose any background or text colours.
 They don't need to match the images below.
     - Don't worry about padding and margins and making it visually match the images below.
 The important part is the relative positioning of the elements in as the browser window size changes.
 After you have the positioning correct, you can add some padding and/or margins to improve the look.
     - The 480x320 size should also include the footer.
 It doesn't appear in the image, but you don't need to hide it.